dan753722/lunchbot/README.md

 # lunchbot
-This is empty, too busy thinkging about what to eat for lunch.
+This is empty, too busy thinking about what to eat for lunch.